Satisfactory Academic Progress Policy

 Automatic Warning Semester

 Law students not meeting the minimum SAP requirements are placed on financial aid warning and will receive a written warning indicating they have not met SAP standards.
 Financial aid warning lasts for one academic term.
-During the financial aid warning period, financial aid will be awarded and the student will be given one term to improve his/her academic standing.
+During the financial aid warning period, financial aid will be awarded and the student will be given one term to improve their academic standing.
 No action is required of the student who is placed on warning status and no appeal of the decision to place a student on financial aid warning is permitted.

 Appeal for a Probationary Semester